l0co/zuul-oauth2-example/README.md

 # zuul-oauth2-example

 This is the example of using oauth2 authorization server with separate resource server behind Zuul proxy.
 It supports internal client authorization workflow (`grant_type = password`) with example usages.

-**TODO: add article link**
+The related article is [here](http://lifeinide.com/post/2018-04-14-spring-oauth2-zuul-internal-external-client-workflow/).

 ## Components